chef-boneyard/dojo-assessment-guide/dojo/dojo-body.md

 4. Changes that pass validation are automatically released to production

 Note:
-Q4 is the "Continuous Deployment" vs. "Continuous Delivery" clarifying question
+"Automatically released to production" is the distinction between "Continuous Deployment" vs. "Continuous Delivery"

 ## Virtualizaton as a Service